 Previous discussions about the fountain have included the possibility of replacement of the marble components in a more durable material such as granite (since the basin and mechanical systems will be replaced in their entirety, the only element that would be considered rehabilitated would be the central tiered element).
 When considering rehabilitation verses replacement, it is important to understand how each option will extend the life of the fountain and affect the historical significance of the fountain.
 Note that most of the significant intervention included in our recommendations is related to the concrete work of the fountain and terrace, not the marble fountain itself.
-Replacement of the concrete or marble elements with granite facsimiles would have a major impact on the aesthetic of the fountain, in addition to the upfront cost of the material and workmanship to replicate the existing level of carving detail in the marble.
+Replacement of the concrete or marble elements with granite facsimiles would have a major impact on the aesthetic of the fountain, in addition to the upfront cost of the marble.